minprog/progbg2/intro/index.md

 so that it prints all valid paths from 'A' to destination 'E'.
 A path it valid if it visits each node at most once.
-The correct number of possible path is 13 to check your answer.
+The correct number of possible path is 13 (to check your answer).